3 Nights in Berlin

 Day 4 - Traveling to Prague by Train

 Sit back and relax as we whisk you from Berlin to Prague by train.
 You'll glide through the picturesque German countryside, and the journey moves riverside once you enter the Czech Republic.
+We will arrange for a transfer to the Berlin train station as well as second class tickets with seat reservations.
 Regular train connections between the two cities means departure times are flexible.
-The journey takes about four and a half hours.
-Your hotel reception will be able to arrange a taxi for you, much more economically than a transfer service, so we haven’t included that in your package but can do should you wish.
-Your package includes second class tickets with seat reservations, upgrades to first are available but are much more expensive.
+The journey lasts about 5 hours and first class tickets can be arranged for an additional fee.
 For the chance to visit another city on your journey, choose our private transfer option.
 Your driver will pick you up in Berlin and deliver you to your centrally located Prague accommodation.
 Along the way however, you'll enjoy a stop in the beautiful and historic city of Dresden, about halfway between Prague and Berlin.

 You can upgrade your transfer